transprime-research/attempt/README.md

 ## Additional Information

-Be aware that this package is part of a series of "The Proof Of Concept".
+Be aware that this package is part of a series of "The Code Dare".

 See other packages in this series here: